-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) MARCH 31, 2005
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) MARCH 31, 2005 (Amounts in thousands, except share and per share data)

 11. SUBSEQUENT EVENT

 On November 16, 2005, WNS (Holdings) Limited, a leading business process outsourcing company with operations in India, United Kingdom and the United States acquired the entire share capital of Trinity for a consideration comprising of a cash payment of \$6,814 and 2,107,901 shares of WNS (Holdings) Limited.